LucasionGS/archion/README.md

 - Hyprland Wayland compositor with custom configs
 - AGS (Aylur's Gtk Shell) widgets and bar
 - Kitty, Nautilus, VS Code, Neovim, and more
-- Themed Waybar, AnyRun, and other desktop tools
+- Themed Astal components, AnyRun, and other desktop tools
 - Easy reload and update scripts

 ---